garrandall/popular-music-data/tracks/the-secret-garden-quincy-jones.md

 Do what you want me to
 All night

-Wanna hold you, ooh, baby
+Wanna hold you, oh baby
 Can I touch you there

 Come on, come on